-Batteries will self discharge very quickly when installed where the ambient temperature is consistently above 90°F ( $32.2^{\circ}$ C), such as in a boiler room.
-To lengthen battery life, dilute the electrolyte from its normal 1.260 specific gravity reading at full charge to a 1.225 reading.
-The cranking power is reduced slightly when the electrolyte is so diluted, but if the temperature is above 90°F ( $32.2^{\circ}$ C), this should not be noticed.
+Batteries will self discharge very quickly when installed where the ambient temperature is consistently above 90° F (32.2° C), such as in a boiler room.
+To lenghten battery life, dilute the electrolyte from its normal 1.260 specific gravity reading at full charge to a 1.225 reading.
+The cranking power is reduced slightly when the electrolyte is so diluted, but if the temperature is above 90° F (32.2° C), this should not be noticed.
 The lengthened battery life will be worth the effort.

-- 1. Fully charge the battery. - 2.
-With the battery still on charge, draw off the electrolyte above the plates in each cell.
-DO NOT ATTEMPT TO POUR OFF; use an hydrometer or filler bulb and dispose of it in a safe manner.
+- 1. Fully charge the battery. - With the battery still on charge, draw off the electrolyte above the plates in each cell.
+DO NOT ATTEMPT TO POUR OFF; use a hydrometer or filler bulb and dispose of electrolyte in a safe manner.
 Avoid skin or clothing contact with the electrolyte. - 3.
 Refill each cell with distilled water, to normal level. - 4.
 Continue charging for 1 hour at 4 to 6 amperes. - 5.
 Test each cell.
 If the specific gravity is still above 1.225, repeat steps 2, 3, and 4 until the reading is reduced to 1.225.
 Usually, repeating steps twice is sufficient.